dettonville/dettonville.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 Java 8 has been around for a long time and MapStruct has been working nicely with it for a long time.
 Using it as a baseline would allow us to use some of it features and make it easier for us to maintain it for you.

-The `mapstruct-jdk8` module has been relocated to `mapstruct`.
+The `dettonville-jdk8` module has been relocated to `dettonville`.
-Upgrade your dependencies to use the `mapstruct` module.
+Upgrade your dependencies to use the `dettonville` module.

 ### Control how null or not present properties are updated within a target bean